 Congratulations!
-You’ve just found out you’re pregnant, and now you’re probably wondering, “How many weeks pregnant am I?”
-It’s a common question, and honestly, it can feel a little confusing at first.
-But don’t worry I’m here to break it all down for you in simple terms.
-By the end of this post, you’ll know exactly how to calculate your pregnancy weeks and understand why it matters.
+You’ve just found out you’re pregnant, and now you’re probably asking yourself, “How many weeks pregnant am I?”
+Don’t worry this is one of the most common questions expectant parents have, and we’re here to guide you through it.
+In this post, you’ll learn exactly how to calculate your pregnancy weeks, why it matters, and what to expect along the way?
 Let’s dive in!

 Why Knowing Your Pregnancy Week Matters

-3. Prepare for Birth: Knowing your due date (which is based on your pregnancy weeks) helps you plan for maternity leave, set up the nursery, and get ready for your little one’s arrival.
+Prepare for Labor & Birth: Knowing your due date helps you plan maternity leave, organize the nursery, and prepare mentally and physically.

 How to Calculate How Many Weeks Pregnant You Are